 As an undergrad at the University of Notre Dame, I studied both biology and anthropology and felt that the natural intersection of those disciplines was the field of public health.
 I was particularly drawn to understanding population health from a macro-level perspective.
-I had a background in field work and had experience engaging with communities to study the dynamics of disease, the interplay of culture and society, and how these issues affect a population’s vulnerability to disease.
+I had a background in field work and had experience in engaging with communities to study the dynamics of disease, the interplay of culture and society, and how these issues affect a population’s vulnerability to disease.
 My past training in life science helped me to understand the dynamics of each disease from a biological perspective — but I had to learn what other factors, such as social, cultural, or behavioral factors, affected disease and particularly how they influenced the spread of disease in a given population.

 What’s your research focus?

 I feel really passionate about climate change and understanding how it affects the spread of infectious diseases.
 Some mosquitos are vectors for diseases like malaria and are known to be especially sensitive to the effects of climate.
-As part of my doctoral training, I’ve been working with Professor Marcia Castro (Associate Professor of Demography at the Harvard Chan and member of the “MalariaX” teaching faculty) to look at the effects of changing temperature on humidity, including the creation of new breeding sites for mosquitos in the Brazilian Amazon.
+As part of my doctoral training, I’ve been working with Professor Marcia Castro (Professor of Demography at the Harvard Chan and member of the “MalariaX” teaching faculty) to look at the effects of changing the temperature on humidity, including the creation of new breeding sites for mosquitos in the Brazilian Amazon.
 As a researcher, a fundamental question that I’m interested in exploring is, “Where could malaria move in the world given these dynamic changes in climate?”